densebrain/typedux/README.md

     }

     /**
-    * Reducers (if you dont know what a reducer is checkout the redux docs)
+    * Reducers (if you don't know what a reducer is checkout the redux docs)
     * are super easy, annotate ActionReducer and return a function that takes state
 		 */
   	@ActionReducer()